-Then, substitute rye bread for the classic white bread.
+Then, replace the classic white bread with rye bread.
 You want the kind of rye that’s got a good crust and seeds.
 I’ve seen rye that’s more like dark whole wheat.
 That just won’t do.

 Suddenly, your old-fashioned childhood sandwich is much more sophisticated.
-The cucumber adds a slight sweetness and crunch which complements the salty, smooth peanut butter beautifully.
+The cucumber adds sweetness and crunch which complements the salty, smooth peanut butter beautifully.

 My mom invented this sandwich long ago and it’s become a family favorite.

 You don’t really need a formal recipe for this (any more than you need one for old-fashioned PB and J).
-All you need is some peanut butter, real rye bread (the kind with seeds and a crust), and a cucumber.
+All you need is some peanut butter, real rye bread, and a cucumber.

-In this case, I used a hothouse English cucumber, so I didn’t have to bother to peel it, but the regular kind is fine.
+In this case, I used a hothouse English cucumber, so I didn’t have to bother to peel it, but the regular kind is fine too.